 Areas of dental care that benefit from laser technology:

 - Periodontal, or gum related, care

 - Frenectomy (tongue-tie release) without anesthesia or sutures

 - Crown lengthening, gingivectomy and other gum corrections

-- Surgical Applications and Biopsies, replacing a scapel
+- Surgical Applications and Biopsies, replacing a scalpel

 Dental lasers have been shown to be safe and effective for treating both children and adults.

 Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high tech practice.
 Computers and TV screens are their primary method of information processing.
-Dr. Wiedower utilizes intraoral camera technology that helps enhance your understanding of your diagnosis.
-An intraoral camera is a very small camera – in some cases, just a few millimeters long.
+Drs.
+Woods and Wiedower utilize intraoral camera technology that helps enhance your understanding of your diagnosis.
+An intraoral camera is a very small camera — in some cases, just a few millimeters long.
 It allows our practice to view clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
 This can mean faster diagnosis with less chair-time for you!
-Intra oral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
+Intra-oral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
 These images can be printed for you, other specialists, and your lab or insurance companies.

 Curious About The Advanced Technology We Utilize?